maraisabella/dataviz-final-project-group4/README.md

-# dataviz-final-project-group4
+# Data Visualization Final Project - Team 4
-Final project for the McCombs Data and Visualization Bootcamp
+#Final project for the McCombs Data and Visualization Bootcamp

 ## Project
 ### Topic: Prediction of early readmission for hospitalized patients with diabetes using data collected from electronic medical records.